Menu

 Run TypeScript online in your browser

-This is a free online TypeScript playground and compiler.
-Write TS directly in your browser, hit Run, and watch tsgo (the native Go-powered TypeScript compiler) emit JavaScript and Node 24 execute it in seconds — no tsc, no ts-node, no tsconfig.json required.
+A free online TypeScript playground and compiler.
+Write TS in your browser, hit Run, and tsgo (the native Go-powered TypeScript compiler) emits JavaScript that Node 24 executes in seconds.
+No tsc, no ts-node, no tsconfig.json to set up first.

 What makes this TypeScript playground useful